sagiegurari/cargo-make/README.md

 <a name="usage-env"></a>
 ### Environment Variables
-You can also define env vars to be set as part of the execution of the flow in the env block, for examle:
+You can also define env vars to be set as part of the execution of the flow in the env block, for example:

 ````yaml
 [env]